What's in this post...

 “I noticed you told the truth there when it would have been easier to lie.
 That shows you are honest and brave.”

-Your child needs to know you believe in them and that you see the good in them.
+Your child needs to know that you see the good in them.
 They know your rules and know when they break them.
 They can sense when we’re disappointed or exasperated and fed up.

 Our children are their own people.